New Photo Of Neil Armstrong On The Moon

 TV Footage

-The most famous TV Footage of all time, show a very blurry shot of Neil as he took his first small step
+The most famous TV Footage of all time, show a very blurry shot of Neil Armstrong on the Moon as he took his first small step

 16mm Film Footage

-Some grainy 16 mm timelapse movie film captured Neil and Buzz putting up the flag, taken from the Lunar Module
+Some grainy 16 mm timelapse movie film captured Neil Armstrong on the Moon as he took his first steps on the Lunar Surface.
+This film was captured from the Lunar Module